Powell Family Cooking

 Storage

-Store leftover oats in an airtight container in the refrigerator for up to 3 days.
-This dish is freezer-friendly.
-Cooked steel-cut oats can be frozen in individual portions without toppings for convenient reheating later.
+Store leftover pressure cooked steel-cut oats in an airtight container in the refrigerator for up to 3 days.
+Cooked oats can be frozen in individual portions without toppings for convenient reheating later.
 To reheat, simply microwave the oats with a splash of milk until warm, stirring halfway through.

 Expert Tips for Success